Shahariar-Rokon/ASP.NET-Core-WebAPP-BookStore/README.md

    - Student's Age
    - Buying Date
    - Student's Photo

 After entering these data you will notice a button called **AddBook**.
 By pressing this button you can add

    - Book Title
    - Book Price
    Finally, click the **Add** buttton to submit the data.
 Note that, you have to add **Book Detail** to submit the form.
+4. **Checking The result**: You can check your data entry by observing the table rows, located at the end of the form.
+From there you can also **Edit** and **Delete** the entry.
 4. **Explore the code**: You can open the project in Visual Studio 2022 and explore the code.
 The project consists of javascript, jquery and C#.

 ## Contributing